top of page

 It is a decision-making problem.

-We have seen two factories with similar electricity costs and similar load sizes.
+We have observed two factories with comparable electricity costs and load sizes.

 🏭 Factory A